We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Our tester also adds that the hybrid structure of the Avocado Green Mattress makes it a good pick for a wide range of people who like a more supportive mattress.
 Generally, it works best for back or stomach sleepers, while side sleepers might want a little more relief under the hips and shoulders.
 Combo sleepers will like the responsiveness of this bed.

 Who is this best for?

-- People that want a firm, responsive mattress
+- people who want a firm, responsive mattress

 Who won’t love it?

-Avocado is not targeting the average consumer who is just looking for any cheap, comfortable mattress.
+Avocado is not targeting the average consumer looking for a cheap, comfortable mattress.
 Rather, the company is targeting health-conscious consumers who are willing to pay a little more to ensure they’re sleeping on a safe, eco-friendly bed.